 The benefit is paid only to those who have been employed by you or have been in service with you for at least five years.

 The amount of the redundancy benefit depends on the number of years of employment or service, and on the previous wages for which contributions are paid (assessed by the data available in the unemployment insurance database).

 If the person concerned has worked with you for more than five, but less than ten years, the redundancy benefit amounts to one average monthly wage.
 If that period is longer than ten years, the benefit is two average monthly wages.
-In some cases, more is paid for longer careers.

 Application and procedure

 The redundancy benefit must be applied for within five calendar days after the end of the employment or service relation.
 Applications beyond that period are also accepted, if a reason for the delay is stated.